cohenchris/cohen_website/README.md

 Next.js

 ### Build/Deploy process
-#### Build
-`./build.sh`

-This will build the production-ready website.

-#### Deploy
 `./deploy.sh`

+1. Builds a production-optimized website
-- Copies the entire production-built directory to my webserver's serving directory on my nginx server.
+2. Copies the entire production-built directory to my webserver's serving directory on my nginx server.
-- Pulls the most recent version of my resume from github.
-- Creates the music library JSON to be interpreted for the music page.
+3. Creates the music library JSON to be interpreted for the music page.

-- The updated website will immediately be available.
+The updated website will immediately be available.
 Since this is a static website, rather than a website that uses a database, system downtime is not a requirement to deploy.

 ## Content
 ### Home